raspiblitz/raspiblitz/FAQ.dev.md

 * In terminal `ssh pi@[IP-OF-RASPIBLITZ]`
 * Password is `raspberry`
 * Run the following command BUT REPLACE `[BRANCH]` with the branch-string of your latest version
-* For FATPACK: `wget --no-cache https://raw.githubusercontent.com/rootzoll/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh -u rootzoll -b [BRANCH]`
-* For MINIMAL: `wget --no-cache https://raw.githubusercontent.com/rootzoll/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh -u rootzoll -b [BRANCH] -f 0 -d headless`
+* To run the minimal pack: `wget --no-cache https://raw.githubusercontent.com/rootzoll/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh -u rootzoll -b [BRANCH] -f 0 -d headless`
-* Monitor/Check outputs for warnings/errors - install LCD
+* Monitor/Check outputs for warnings/errors
 * Login new with `ssh admin@[IP-OF-RASPIBLITZ]` (pw: raspiblitz) and run `release`
 * Disconnect WiFi/LAN on build laptop (hardware switch off) and shutdown
 * Remove `Ubuntu LIVE` USB stick and cut power from the RaspberryPi